Chapter 9: Access Networks

 Returning to the three interfaces called out in Figure 58, each serves a purpose similar to the interfaces described in earlier chapters.
 The first two, A1 and E2, are well on their way to being standardized by O-RAN.
 The third, denoted xApp SDK in Figure 58, is specific to the ONOS-based implementation (and similar in spirit to Flow Objectives), although the O-RAN has a long-term goal of converging on a unified API (and corresponding SDK).

 The A1 interface provides a means for the mobile operator’s management plane—typically called the OSS/BSS (Operations Support System / Business Support System) in the Telco world—to configure the RAN.
-We have not discussed the Telco OSS/BSS up to this point, but it safe to assume such a component sits at the top of any Telco software stack.
+We have not discussed the Telco OSS/BSS up to this point, but it is safe to assume such a component sits at the top of any Telco software stack.
 It is the source of all configuration settings and business logic needed to operate a network.
 You can think of it as the RAN counterpart to gNMI/gNOI.

 The Near-RT RIC uses the E2 interface to control the underlying RAN elements, including the CU, DUs, and RUs.
 You can think of it as the RAN counterpart to OpenFlow.
-A requirement of the E2 interface is that it be able to connect the Near-RT RIC to different types of RAN elements from different vendors.
+A requirement of the E2 interface is that it should be able to connect the Near-RT RIC to different types of RAN elements from different vendors.
 This range is reflected in the API, which revolves around a Service Model abstraction.
 The idea is that each RAN element advertises a Service Model, which effectively defines the set of RAN Functions the element is able to support.
 The RIC then issues a combination of the following four operations against this Service Model.

 Report: RIC asks the element to report a function-specific value setting.